-Because this class employs a process-based approach to analyzing literature, students need to keep their work in some kind of a binder and to bring PRINTED COPIES OF ALL READING ASSIGNMENTS to every class meeting.
+Because this class employs a process-based approach to analyzing literature, students need to 1) keep their work in some kind of a binder and 2) bring PRINTED COPIES OF ALL READING ASSIGNMENTS to the class meeting during which they will be discussed or workshopped.

 - 8.5" x 11" writing paper

 - Loose-leaf or a bound journal is fine.

 - writing paper and a pen or pencil to every class meeting.

 - Writing implements

-- o Blue or black pen for in-class writing assignments
+- Blue or black pen for in-class writing assignments

 - Pencils are useful for marking text

+- Green books for exams

+- 4 small green books or 2 large green books